- No FT Labs vacancies just now.

 The right person

-Pearson is an equal opportunities employer.
+FT is an equal opportunities employer.
 In recruiting staff we are concerned with nothing other than the ability of the person to do the job, subject to the qualities outlined above.
-If you are employed to work in our London office, you will be required to maintain an appropriate (but reasonably informal) dress code, and should not be fearful of our dog (she freely roams around the whole office and may visit you occasionally).
+If you are employed to work in our London office, you will be required to maintain an appropriate (but very informal) dress code.

 The next step